What not to do on a safari in Africa – 10 Things to Avoid on Safari

 • Don’t buy animal products

-If you buy any animal product, you actually will support wildlife poaching that is truly killing our wildlife species such as elephants and rhinos, and our future generations won’t enjoy seeing them as much as we do.
-In order for them to enjoy themselves, we have to protect them.
+If you buy any animal product, you will actually support wildlife poaching, which is truly killing our wildlife species, such as elephants and rhinos, and our future generations won’t enjoy seeing them as much as we do.
+For them to enjoy themselves, we have to protect them.

 Olkinyei Conservancy - Masai Mara - Things to Avoid on Safari - What not to do on a safari in Africa - Cheetah Safaris